WhatConverts Review: Is This Call Tracking Software Worth It?

 The platform is cloud-based and integrates with Google Ads, Bing Ads, Google Analytics, various CRMs, and tools like Zapier.
 It was built by agency owners who got tired of juggling multiple tools and spreadsheets to create client reports.

-Founded in 2014 and based in Charlotte, North Carolina, WhatConverts has grown to serve over 1,000 PPC marketing agencies and 75,000 advertisers.
+Founded recent years and based in Charlotte, North Carolina, WhatConverts has grown to serve over 1,000 PPC marketing agencies and 75,000 advertisers.
 The company maintains a team of 11-50 employees focused on delivering what they describe as a complete lead tracking, managing, and reporting dashboard.

 WhatConverts Pricing Breakdown